awsdocs/amazon-redshift-developer-guide/doc_source/r_LAST_DAY.md

 (1 row)
 ```

-The following example returns the number of tickets sold for each of the last 7 days of the month:
+The following example returns the number of tickets sold for each of the last 7 days of the month\.

 ```
 select datediff(day, saletime, last_day(saletime)) as "Days Remaining", sum(qtysold)